Predicting Possible NHL Coaching Changes

-Who’s going to be the first NHL coach fired?
+Who’s going to be the first NHL coach to get fired?

 That’s always a hot topic around this time of year — approaching the quarter-mark of the season — but there’s no definitive answer right now.